lmcwhirt-insight/github-actions-learn/README.md

 # github-actions-learn
-A repo to learn and test GH Actions
+A repository to learn and test GH Actions